Environmental

 Officers.

-The programme included assessment of grazing potential and long
+The program included assessment of grazing potential and long term

-term monitoring.
-The survey of grazing and browse for livestock
+monitoring.
+The survey of grazing and browse for livestock was conducted

-was conducted at several sites within the vicinity of water points.
+at several sites within the vicinity of water points.
+The baseline

-The baseline information for the sites included ground truthing
+information for the sites included ground truthing and interpretation

-and interpretation of satellite imagery for the previous 15 years.
+of satellite imagery for the previous 15 years.
+The assessment of

-The assessment of grazing involved the participation of local farmers.
+grazing involved the participation of local farmers.
+Both assessment

-Both assessment of grazing and participatory appraisal methods were
+of grazing and participatory appraisal methods were explained and

-explained and taught to local Extension Officers - who continue
+taught to local Extension Officers - who continue to monitor grazing

-to monitor grazing and work with farmers in the Omaheke region of
+and work with farmers in the Omaheke region of east Namibia.

 IFAD (UN), Cooperation Français, Lux Development and Ministry